 Robby’s inspiration and love of painting began when he was introduced to art by his mom when he was a young child.
 She was an artist and taught Robby to appreciate the art of painting and how to paint.

 Although Robby’s originals are not for sale, Art For A Cause has created a limited number of giclée pieces available for his adoring fans and art collectors.
 Robby selected his favorite pieces to create this collection.
 Each piece is personally hand-signed by Robby and comes complete with certificate of authenticity.

-Robby’s originals have been beautifully translated into giclée* prints on fine art/archival paper and museum quality canvas.
+Robby’s originals have been beautifully translated into giclée* on fine art/archival paper and museum quality canvas.

 *technology for fine art creation using a high-quality inkjet printer to make individual pieces

 How Robby Wrote the Song, “Light My Fire”:

 We needed more songs, they had made a demo of maybe 6 songs before I was in the band including Moonlight Drive, Hello I Love You, End Of The Night, Little Game, My Eyes Have Seen You.
 Jim says, ” we need more songs … why don’t you guys write some, why do I have to do all the work?”
 I asked him for advice because I had never written lyrics before.
 He said to write about universal subjects, something the listener could interpret in his or her own way.
 The very next day I sat down to write and decided to write some music first and then put the words to it.
 The trouble with those songs on the demo was that they all kind of sounded the same music wise.
 The lyrics were great, but the songs only had 2 or 3 chords.